sieste/sonic-plot/README.md

 Sonification of data.

-# index.html
+# mapsonify

 Sonification in javascript.
-Plot data on a map with plotly, and sonify it by hover and click interactions, using audiosynth and speak.js.
+Plot data on a map with plotly, and sonify it by hover and click interactions, using p5.sound.
 Run with

-    firefox index.html
+    firefox mapsonify/index.html

-Text-to-speech is currently not working in chrome.

 # Rsonify